 These words of sacred Scripture reveal to us that through Jesus’ life, death and resurrection reminds us of the fundamental gift of our redemption and the power given to the Church to forgive sins.
 The Sacrament of Confession bestows on us the gift of having our sins forgiven, reconciling us with God and with others.

 Faith, reason and experience tells us there is no sin that cannot be forgiven.
 Our approaching the throne of mercy with humble and contrite hearts is an incredibly beautiful gift.
 No evil is more powerful than the infinite mercy of God.

 The experience of the Church says that every confession is a liturgical act of faith, hope, and love for Jesus Christ.
 As one priest said, How can any priest not be moved by souls which humbly trust so much in God’s mercy, even as we are but the weak and imperfect instruments of this mercy?
 “If you forgive the sins of any, they are forgiven them” (John 20:23).

 The Confession of Sin is offered prior to or following the Divine Liturgy on Saturdays and Sundays.

 You may also make an appointment with Father Dennis to receive the sacrament.

-For some theological thinking on the Mystery of Penance (Confession) you might want to read this essay, “Confession and Communion” by Protopresbyter Alexander Schmemann, an Orthodox priest of the Orthodox Church in America (OCA).
-While he’s giving guidance to the OCA the theology and pastoral practice is the same for the Melkite Church.
+For some theological thinking on the Mystery of Penance (Confession) you might want to read this essay, “Confession and Communion” by the late Father Alexander Schmemann, an Orthodox priest of the Orthodox Church in America (OCA) and scholar of the Liturgy.
+While he’s giving guidance to the OCA, the theology and pastoral practice is the applicable for the Melkite Church.

 The Mystery of Anointing (of the Sick)